iNavFlight/inav/docs/Failsafe.md

 Time throttle level must have been below 'min_throttle' to _only disarm_ instead of _full failsafe procedure_.
 Set to zero to disable.

+#### `failsafe_min_distance`

+If failsafe happens when craft is below this distance in meters from home, failsafe will not execure regular failsafe_procedure, but will execute procedure specified in failsafe_min_distance_procedure instead.
+0 = Normal failsafe_procedure always taken.

+#### `failsafe_min_distance_procedure`

+What failsafe procedure to initiate in Stage 2 when craft is closer to home than failsafe_min_distance.

 #### `rx_min_usec`

 The lowest channel value considered valid.